Six Smart Money-Saving Moves

 Similarly, streaming movies offer a cheaper alternative to the movie theater.
 Shop high speed Internet and cell phone providers for better rates, or consider reducing your Internet speed or cell phone minutes to save on monthly usage.
 Basic utilities such as garbage, home security and recycling are also subject to re-bidding.

 While many military families face unique financial situations because of deployments and access to government benefits programs, there are still basic money moves that can make for a more efficient monthly budget and contribute to the family's bottom line.
-Identify a savings goal in 2011 and then put these tips into effect to achieve it.
+Identify a savings goal and then put these tips into effect to achieve it.